lemlac/mulem/docs/reference.md

 The `;` here runs `print(...)` for its side effect, then uses `getY()` as the actual value for that slot.
 To make this work, `,` has to be the *lower-precedence operator* — it defines the slot boundaries, while `;` *sequences within them.*

+Given that `;` and `,` can both exist inside tuple brackets, you *have* to define their relative precedence.
+There's no neutral option.
+Making `;` higher-precedence (sequencing within slots) makes sense because it's the only reading that makes `,` unambiguously mean *"new slot."* Forbidding `;` inside tuples entirely would just make it harder to express side effects at a specific slot position.

 **Commas divide slots.
 Semicolons sequence within a slot** *– meaning commas have lower precedence than semicolons.* So in an expression like this…

 ```